 There is considerable uncertainty with regard to the cost of the vaccine and therefore, in addition to the univariate sensitivity conducted above, the cost was set at a number of values up to 50% higher than the base-case value.
-When the vaccine cost was set at €40.00 per dose, the one-dose strategy remained cost-effective at a WTP threshold of €45,000/QALY gained (ICER of €10,806/QALY gained).
-The ICER for the two-dose long interval strategy, relative to the one-dose strategy, increased to €51,788/QALY gained and that for the two-dose short interval strategy, relative to the long interval strategy, was €45,200/QALY gained.
-At a cost of €50.00 per vaccine dose, the one-dose strategy remained cost-effective at a WTP threshold of €45,000/QALY gained (ICER of €13,687/QALY gained).
-The ICER for the two-dose long interval strategy, relative to the one-dose strategy, increased to €61,001/QALY gained and that for the two-dose short interval strategy, relative to the long interval strategy, was €53,574/QALY gained.
+When the vaccine cost was set at €40.00 per dose, the one-dose strategy remained cost-effective at a WTP threshold of €45,000 per QALY gained (ICER of €10,806 per QALY gained).
+The ICER for the two-dose long interval strategy, relative to the one-dose strategy, increased to €51,788 per QALY gained and that for the two-dose short interval strategy, relative to the long interval strategy, was €45,200 per QALY gained.
+At a cost of €50.00 per vaccine dose, the one-dose strategy remained cost-effective at a WTP threshold of €45,000 per QALY gained (ICER of €13,687 per QALY gained).
+The ICER for the two-dose long interval strategy, relative to the one-dose strategy, increased to €61,001 per QALY gained and that for the two-dose short interval strategy, relative to the long interval strategy, relative to the one-dose strategy, increased to €61,001 per QALY gained and that for the two-dose short interval strategy, relative to the long interval strategy, was €53,574 per QALY gained.

-Alternative costs for vaccine administration by GPs.
+Alternative costs for vaccine adm inistration by GPs.

 The potential addition of a new vaccine to the childhood immunisation schedule may have resource implications for GP practices that have not been accounted for in the base case analysis.
-Therefore, in the scenario analysis, the GP vaccine administration cost for the first dose in all three strategies and the second dose in the two-dose short interval strategy was set at values above the upper bound (€23.68) used in the univariate sensitivity analysis.
+Therefore, in the scenario analysis, the GP vaccine administration cost for the first dose in all three strategies and the second dose in the two-dose short interval strategy was set at values above the upper bound ( $\in$ 23.68) used in the univariate sensitivity analysis.

-When the GP vaccine administration cost was set at €25.00, €30.00 and €35.00, the one-dose strategy, relative to no vaccination, remained cost-effective at WTP thresholds below €20,000/QALY gained.
-The ICERs for the two-dose long interval strategy, relative to the one-dose strategy, ranged from €45,383/QALY gained (when the GP administration cost was set at €25.00), to €45,940/QALY gained (when the GP administration cost was set at €35.00).
-The ICERs for the two-dose short interval strategy, relative to the long interval strategy were above the WTP threshold of €45,000/QALY gained and ranged from €68,188/QALY gained (when the GP administration cost was set at €25.00), to €123,631/QALY gained (when GP administration cost was set at €35.00).
+When the GP vaccine administration cost was set at $\in 25.00$ , $\in 30.00$ and $\in 35.00$ , the one-dose strategy, relative to no vaccination, remained cost-effective at WTP thresholds below $\in 20,000$ per QALY gained.
+The ICERs for the two-dose long interval strategy, relative to the one-dose strategy, ranged from $\in 45,383$ per QALY gained (when the GP administration cost was set at $\in 25.00$ ), to $\notin 45,940$ per QALY gained (when the GP administration cost was set at $\notin 35.00$ ).
+The ICERs for the two-dose short interval strategy, relative to the long interval strategy were above the WTP threshold of $\notin 45,000$ per QALY gained and ranged from $\notin 68,188$ per QALY gained (when the GP administration cost was set at $\notin 25.00$ ), to $\notin 123,631$ per QALY gained (when GP administration cost was set at $\notin 35.00$ ).